algolia/instantsearch/docgen/src/guide/Search_parameters.md

 navWeight: 57
 ---

 Algolia has a [wide range of parameters](https://www.algolia.com/doc/api-client/javascript/search#search-parameters).
-If one of the parameter you want to use is not covered by any widget or connector, then you can directly pass it to the `<InstantSearch>` component.
+If one of the parameters you want to use is not covered by any widget or connector, then you can use the `<Configure>` widget.

 Here's an example configuring the [distinct parameter](https://www.algolia.com/doc/api-client/javascript/parameters#distinct):